divine-ray/Servilia/Groupings/Cultures/Avian Renegades.md

 ---
-tags: faction
+tags:
+  - Faction
+  - Pseudoneo
+  - Tribe
 ---

-A loose group of first-generation songbirds, who broke their shackles (both metaphorically and physically) from the Lavish.
+A loose group of first-generation [[Songbird|Songbirds]], who broke their shackles (both metaphorically and physically) from the Lavish.
 Seen more times than not around the [[Dwarves]], as they source their parts from the dwarven machinations.
 They're the only known songbirds that can reproduce solely by themselves.
 Ancestors to the [[Empire of Winds]], as they are built tough and enduring.